[Strategically Speaking] How do you feel about budgets?

 Priority: The Akamai Foundation supports STEM Education programs globally, particularly those focused on K-12 math education to help increase diversity in the STEM field.

-🖊️ Hire Tiffany Thibodeau Consulting to handle your grant process (strategy, research, writing, and reporting).
-Get ongoing grant support
+Hire me to handle your grant process.
+Get ongoing grant support.

-Try Instrumentl free for 14 days and get $50 off your first month using my affiliate link https://www.instrumentl.com/r/TiffanyThibodeau and code TTHIBODEAU50
+Get your FREE 14-day trial of Instrumentl plus $50 off your first month using my affiliate link and code TTHIBODEAU50. instrumentl.com/?aff=tiffany

 Thanks for reading!
 Did you find this email helpful?
 Share with a friend or colleague.